The Arrival Guide

 Factor in insurance.
 Your lender will ask you to maintain physical damage insurance for the full term of your loan.
 Depending on your age and driving record, this cost can be significant.
 Consider this as you decide what you can afford.

 Run the numbers.
-InTouch Credit Union’s Auto Loan Calculator factors in your interest rate and terms to figure out your monthly payment.
+InTouch Credit Union’s Loan Calculators factors in your interest rate and terms to figure out your monthly payment.
 Or work backwards from a monthly payment you can afford to see how much car you can afford.

 Consider a co-signer.
 If you’ve just started your first job, and haven’t established a credit record, your options may be limited to a high-interest loan.
 If your parents are willing to co-sign the loan, you’ll likely qualify for better terms.